Trump is 'first fascist president,' Drexel professor claims

 A history professor at Drexel University slammed President Trump as the “first fascist president” and compared him to Hitler, The College Fix reported.

-In a controversial oped for the Philadelphia college’s student newspaper, Professor Robert Zaller said under Trump’s presidency, “this country is in the deepest and most awful trouble any of us have known.”
+In a controversial op-ed for the Philadelphia college’s student newspaper, Professor Robert Zaller said under Trump’s presidency, “this country is in the deepest and most awful trouble any of us have known.”

 Trump has “remolded” America, according to the Drexel educator, as “a beleaguered master race, threatened by invaders who would usurp its wealth, destroy its character and contaminate its gene pool.”